akashgiri18/Dashboard/README.md

-# Peer-Graded Assignment: Building a Dashboard with IBM Cognos Analytics
+#  Building a Dashboard with IBM Cognos Analytics

 ## Current Technology Usage